Save lives, from the workplace to anyplace.

 Complete this step as soon as possible, at least two weeks prior to your suspension date.

-Using a trackable service, send your valid Illinois driver's license to:
+Using a trackable service through FedEx or USPS only (NOT UPS), send your valid Illinois driver's license to:

 National Safety Council ATTN: IL Program